Russia agrees with India to construct 12 nuclear reactors

-A 1,000-megawatt reactor is operating at the Russian-built Kudankulam power station in India's Tamil Nadu province, with a second due to come onstream in 2015.
+A 1,000-megawatt reactor is operating at the Russian-built Kudankulam power station in Tamil Nadu, with a second due to come onstream in 2015.

 Russian President Vladimir Putin had been pushing for Rosatom to increase the number of reactors it could supply to as many as 25.